pandyabhavik2494/ToDoList-App/README.md

 # ToDoList-App
-Its a To-Do List WebApp created using ReactJS
+Its a To-Do List WebApp created using ReactJS.
 Basic HTML, CSS have also been used to create this Web App.

 The following are the features of the ToDo List WebApp: